 “Living Green” means finding ways to reduce your negative impact on the environment and increase your positive impact — helping to conserve resources and preserve our world for future generations.
 It also means looking for ways to share the world with everything, including plants and animals and being a better neighbor in the natural world.

 It’s not easy being green, but it is possible!

 Purchase Ink Cartridges

-Did you know you can purchase inkjet cartridges and benefit your Phoenix Zoo?
-Save up to 70% on printer cartridges at www.zoocartridges.com and make a donation to the Phoenix Zoo in the process.
+Did you know you can purchase inkjet cartridges and benefit the non-profit Phoenix Zoo?
+Save up to 70 percent on printer cartridges at zoocartridges.com and make a donation to the Zoo in the process.
 The Zoo receives $2 – $5 per cartridge.
 Cartridges are shipped FREE for orders totaling more than $50.
 For more information contact firstname.lastname@example.org

 The Zoo also accepts used inkjet cartridges and will recycle them for you.
-Simply bring it to the Guest Service Lobby located at the entrance to the Zoo and we will do the rest.
+Simply bring them to the Guest Service Lobby located at the Zoo entrance and we will do the rest.

 Easy Conservation Tips YOU Can Do at Home

 - Close your curtains during the day to keep heat out.